hishrini/cdc-monitoring/README.md

 ## Assumption/Prerequisites to run the monitoring setup
 The Monitoring setup assumes you have:
-1. Red Hat Streams for Apache Kafka setup on local machine or RHEL server
+1. Red Hat Streams for Apache Kafka(or community Kafka) setup on local machine or RHEL server
-2. Red hat Kafka Connect on local machine or RHEL server
+2. Red Hat Kafka Connect on local machine or RHEL server
 3. PostgreSQL runs locally or on Podman Desktop(I am currently running this on Podman)
 4. Debezium PostgreSQL Connector Configuration to run the PostgreSQL Debezium Connector on Kafka Connect